 One important thing to verify is that you have no outbound gateway set, or if one is set, it is the gateway you expect.
-If your Admin account had been compromised in the past, hackers could use this value to route all email through their servers before onward delivery.
+If your Admin account was compromised in the past, hackers could use this value to route all email through their servers before onward delivery.

-6.2 Check for proper email authentication with SPF, DKIM, and DMARC records to prevent email spoofing.
+7.2 Check for proper email authentication with SPF, DKIM, and DMARC records to prevent email spoofing and phishing attacks.